Types of mattresses explained

 Natural latex is produced from the sap of rubber trees.
 Like memory foam, latex conforms well to the body, offering excellent support and pressure relief.
 However, latex responds and recovers almost immediately when pressure is removed, addressing some of the ‘sinking’ issues often associated with memory foam.

-Latex is a breathable material with an open cell structure that allows air to circulate freely inside, keeping you cool and fresh at night.
+Latex is a breathable material with an open cell structure, allowing air to circulate freely inside, keeping you cool and fresh at night.

-The material naturally absorbs movement, meaning that sleeping partners are less likely to disturb one another if they get up in the middle of the night.
+The material naturally absorbs movement, meaning that sleeping partners are less likely to disturb one another.
 Latex is also quiet to sleep on as well.

 Latex tends to be more expensive than other materials.
-But, it is incredibly durable and resilient and retains its shape better than other materials.
-A good quality latex mattress can last up to fifteen years with correct care.
+But, it is incredibly durable and resilient and retains its shape well.
+A good quality latex mattress can last up to twenty five years with correct care.

 Latex foam close up